 By searching for negative sentiment targeted at Company X, Platform users also discovered customers expressing dissatisfaction around Company X’s response to their cancelled bookings:

 Breaches and Asset Protection

 Company X can also use online data to search for more covert brand threats on the deep and dark web.
-Cyber risks, including phishing attempts and malicious domains, have soared over the course of the pandemic, putting Company X at further risk for compromise and even greater fiscal and reputational damage.
+Cyber risks, including phishing attempts and malicious domains, have soared over the course of the pandemic, putting Company X at further risk for compromise and even greater fiscal and reputation damage.